DPenner1/Primell/README.md

  - Symbols are allowed in source code.
  - All numbers are permitted to be computed, though only primes may exist in source code.
- - Because humans almost universally use base 10, that is the default though all bases up to 64 are allowed.
+ - Because humans almost universally use base 10, that is the unfortunately non-prime default, though all bases up to 64 are allowed.
  - Lists are allowed.
-Primell in fact quite likes lists because it allows more storage of prime numbers
+Primell in fact quite likes lists because it allows more storage of prime numbers and so allows for infinite lists.
- - Primell doesn't make mistakes: All valid programs either execute in a fully defined manner or execute infinitely, there are no runtime errors
+ - Primell doesn't make mistakes: All valid programs either execute in a fully defined manner or execute infinitely, there are no runtime errors.

-*A "serious" version is being planned for which doesn't have source restriction.*
+Note: A "serious" version called Listell without the source restriction is configurable.

 # Why?